tinsaye-simeneh/tinsaye-simeneh/README.md

 - 👨‍💻 All of my Coding projects are available at My [Github Profile](https://github.com/tinsaye-simeneh)<br>

-- 👜 Some of my UI/UX Designing projects are available at My [Behance Profile](https://www.behance.net/tinsayesimeneh)<br>
+- 👜 Some of My UI/UX Designing projects are available at My [Behance Profile](https://www.behance.net/tinsayesimeneh)<br>

 - 🙋‍♂️ Want to Collaborate? [mail Me](mailto:tinsayesimeneh608@gmail.com)<br>